socketio/socket.io/README.md

       - `maxHttpBufferSize` (`Number`): how many bytes or characters a message can be when polling, before closing the session (to avoid DoS).
 Default value is `10E7`.
+      - `allowRequest` (`Function`): A function that receives a given handshake or upgrade request as its first parameter, and can decide whether to continue or not.
+The second argument is a function that needs to be called with the decided information: `fn(err, success)`, where `success` is a boolean value where false means that the request is rejected, and err is an error code.
       - `transports` (`<Array> String`): transports to allow connections to (`['polling', 'websocket', 'flashsocket']`)
       - `allowUpgrades` (`Boolean`): whether to allow transport upgrades